ashkonf/PythonTTest/README.md

 ## Setup

-There's not much to it; just include the ttest.py file in your project, make sure you've installed the dependencies listed below, and use away!
+There's not much to it - just include the ttest.py file in your project, make sure you've installed the dependencies listed below, and use away!

 ### Dependancies